GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gcve/single-region-pc/README.md

 - Two Private Clouds can connect by establishing a peering between their rispectively VENs.
 (Shared VEN are not supported).
 - The internet inbound/oubound connectivity is managed on the user VPC.

+The blueprint manages:

+- project creation
+- API/Services enablement
+- IAM role assignment for groups
+- VPC attachment
+- project-level organization policy definitions
+- billing setup (billing account attachment)

+### User groups

+As per our GCP best practices a GCVE private cloud relies on user groups to assign roles to human identities.
+These are the specific groups used by the Data Platform and their access patterns, from the [module documentation](../../../../blueprints/data-solutions/data-platform-foundations/#groups):

+- *Data Engineers* They handle and run the Data Hub, with read access to all resources in order to troubleshoot possible issues with pipelines.
+This team can also impersonate any service account.
+- *Data Analysts*.
+They perform analysis on datasets, with read access to the data warehouse Curated or Confidential projects depending on their privileges.
+- *Data Security*:.
+They handle security configurations related to the Data Hub.
+This team has admin access to the common project to configure Cloud DLP templates or Data Catalog policy tags.

+### Network

+A Shared VPC is used here, either from one of the FAST networking stages (e.g. [hub and spoke via VPN](../../2-networking-b-vpn)) or from an external source.

 ## Basic usage

 The following example shows how to deploy a CGVE private cloud and connect it to a VPC